drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 - [x] run the container
 - [x] debug with euroc mh01 dataset
 - [ ] how to build ORBSLAM3 from within the Dockerfile
+- [x] learn about creating a non-root user
-- [ ] learn about adding sudo to docker
+- [x] learn about adding sudo to docker
 - [ ] learn about adapting my own data to work with ORBSLAM3
 - [x] mount a volume to place output trajectories so they are accessible from host
 - [x] (optional) add a `docker-compose.yml` file to run it including local datasets, any custom config files...